Best Workout Apps

 Calories Burned

 No matter whether you are working out on the treadmill or exercise bike, the number of calories burned depends on a few factors, but the average person will burn around twice as many calories running on a treadmill as they will from cycling.
-This is because the bodyweight is able to be supported by the bike which takes some of the strain off the whole body.
+This is because the bodyweight is able to be supported by the bike, which takes some of the strain off your overall frame.
 If you are only interested in the caloric burn, then the treadmill is the clear winner here.

 Footprint/Space